 An elective course in preaching in which advanced preaching students preach expository sermons from difficult texts of Scripture.
-Prerequisite: 5165 Preaching Practicum; requires professor's approval and concurrent enrollment in any 5165 Preaching Practicum.
+Prerequisite: 5162 Preaching II: Sermon Delivery II Practicum or 5111 Expository Preaching Practicum.

-5132 Application in Expository Preaching 3 hrs An elective course in preaching which focuses upon the contemporary relevance of a biblical text in expository preaching.
-Prerequisite: 5165 Preaching Practicum.
+5132 Application in Expository Preaching 3 hrs

+An elective course in preaching which focuses upon the contemporary relevance of a biblical text in expository preaching.
+Prerequisite: 5162 Preaching II: Sermon Delivery II Practicum or 5111 Expository Preaching Practicum.

-5134 Style and Delivery in Expository Preaching 3 hrs An elective course in preaching for the enhancement of sermon delivery by incorporating content pertinent to each of the three style levels.
-Prerequisite: 5165 Preaching Practicum.
+5134 Style and Delivery in Expository Preaching 3 hrs

+An elective course in preaching for the enhancement of sermon delivery by incorporating content pertinent to each of the three style levels.
+Prerequisite: 5162 Preaching II: Sermon Delivery II Practicum or 5111 Expository Preaching Practicum.

-5136 Doctrinal and Topical Exposition 3 hrs
+5136 Doctrinal and Topical Exposition

 An elective course in preaching in which expository sermons are delivered by expounding selected passages of Scripture germane to biblical doctrines and contemporary topics.
-Prerequisite: 5132 Application in Expository Preaching and 5134 Style and Delivery in Expository Preaching; requires professor's approval and concurrent enrollment in any 5165 Preaching Practicum.
+Prerequisite: 5132 Application in Expository Preaching and 5134 Style and Delivery in Expository Preaching.

-5144 Preaching for Special Occasions
+5144 Preaching for Special Occasions 3 hrs

 An elective course in preaching in which students incorporate the principles of preaching into the unique messages appropriate for weddings, funerals, installation services, ordination services, and revival services.
-Prerequisite: 5132 Application in Expository Preaching and 5134 Style and Delivery in Expository Preaching; requires professor's approval and concurrent enrollment in any 5165 Preaching Practicum.
+Prerequisite: 5132 Application in Expository Preaching and 5134 Style and Delivery in Expository Preaching.

-5152 Instructional Training in Preaching 3 hrs A course for advanced preaching students in which they can strengthen their homiletical training by assisting the professor as a tutor and Expository Preaching lab instructor.
-Prerequisite: 5165 Preaching Practicum; requires professor's approval and concurrent enrollment in any 5165 Preaching Practicum.
+5152 Instructional Training in Preaching 3 hrs

+A course for advanced preaching students in which they can strengthen their homiletical training by assisting the professor as a tutor and Expository Preaching lab instructor.
+Prerequisite: 5162 Preaching II: Sermon Delivery II Practicum or 5111 Expository Preaching Practicum.

-5160 Biblical Communications Practicum 3 hrs A course which develops the student's skill in proclaiming biblical truth through supervised practical experience in a local church setting.
+5160 Biblical Communications Practicum 3 hrs

+A course which develops the student's skill in proclaiming biblical truth through supervised practical experience in a local church setting.

-5161 Preaching I: Sermon Prep Practicum 3 hrs A basic course in homiletical theory that introduces the student to the nature, the distinction, the elements, the process, and the rigors of expository preaching.
+5161 Preaching I: Sermon Prep Practicum 3 hrs

+A basic course in homiletical theory that introduces the student to the nature, the distinction, the elements, the process, and the rigors of expository preaching.
+Female students take 8110 Principles of Teaching I in lieu of this course.

-5162 Preaching II: Sermon Delivery Practicum 3 hrs A basic course in preaching for the development and delivery of expository sermons.
+5162 Preaching II: Sermon Delivery Practicum 3 hrs

+A basic course in preaching for the development and delivery of expository sermons.
+Female students take 8111 Principles of Teaching II in lieu of this course.

-5165 Preaching Practicum 3 hrs A supervised learning experience which concentrates on the styles, methods, and skills of preaching, with emphasis on biblical exposition.
+5165 Preaching Practicum 3 hrs

+A supervised learning experience which concentrates on the styles, methods, and skills of preaching, with emphasis on biblical exposition.